-Applicants will be required to have a pre-application consultation meeting with City staff in order to determine program eligibility, proposed scope of work, project timing and preliminary development concept including proposed building size, height and density, number of residential units, gross floor area of residential and commercial space and other project details.
-This pre-application meeting shall occur prior to commencement of any works to which the development charge grant will apply.
+Applicants will be required to have a pre-application consultation meeting with City staff to determine program eligibility, proposed scope of work, project timing and preliminary development concept including proposed building size, height and density, number of residential units, gross floor area of residential and commercial space and other project details.
+This pre-application meeting shall occur prior to commencement of any work.